saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 print(result)
 ```

 To be able to run this code, we need to compile the Rust code and install it as a Python library.
-This is where `maturin` comes in.
+This is where `maturin` comes in:

 <pre>
 root@rust:/# <b>git clone https://github.com/saidvandeklundert/pyo3.git</b>